-I also picked The Aussie up recently from work and within 1 minute of him being in the car, we got stopped as he hadn’t put his seat belt on yet.
-He was fined $340 for it.
+I also picked Steve up recently from work and within 1 minute of him being in the car, we got stopped as he hadn’t put his seat belt on yet.
+We were fined $340 for it.

 I’d be alright with the police if they weren’t so incredibly rude.
 It makes me wonder why all of our tax money is going on 10 policemen doing an RBT in a quiet area rather than actually doing something more worthwhile?

 When you move to Sydney, you quickly realise that you’re going to need to spend a lot on housing to get something that’s half decent.
 Most houses are old, full of damp thanks to the climate and are freezing in winter thanks to the lack of insulation.

 I’ve had plenty of shoes and clothes ruined due to damp.
 Just be careful when selecting the house you want to live in as you’ll be able to notice the damp smell instantly.

 The bugs as well – this is a question I get asked a lot about, especially when it comes to spiders in Sydney.
 Funnily enough as someone who was an arachnophobe before I moved to Australia, my fear of spiders has pretty much gone.
 Although, I’ve only seen one spider in my house in 6 years in Sydney.

 Cockroaches seemed to love one flat I lived in and in my current one, ants seem to appear in the kitchen a lot which I think is because it’s hardly rained for months.
 This is something I’ve just managed to deal with over time.

 11. What’s The Actual Cost Of Things In Sydney?